Developing the Water and Energy Supply and Consumption (WESC) Data Standard

 - Does the extended WESC model need to be further modified to handle other/new kinds of WE data?

-- What is needed to update the existing AURIN-CSIRO WESC hub with new data and make it FAIR?
+- What is needed to update the existing AURIN-CSIRO WESC hub with new data and make it FAIR (findable, accessible, interoperable, reusable)?

-- How can WE utilities be incentivised to participate for sustainability of the AURIN-CSIRO WESC hub?
+- How can WE data services (providers, advocates and infrastructures) be incentivised to participate for sustainability of the AURIN-CSIRO WESC hub?

-Fill out your details below and we will contact you when the survey launches.
+Fill out your details below and we will contact you with project news:

 This project is supported by the Australian Research Data Commons (ARDC).
 The ARDC is supported by the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS).